bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 ### SPAdes

 SPAdes is a k-mer based software that forms a genome assembly from read sequences.
+Contigs from SPAdes require polishing to create the final genome assembly, which is done by using BWA, Pilon, and Samtools.

 <details markdown="1">
 <summary>Output files</summary>